acSpinoza/ekogito/wp-content/plugins/page-builder-sandwich/readme.txt

 The new Page Builder Sandwich is completely different from the old one.
 We've ditched the old backend page builder for the more awesome frontend page building experience.
 If you're upgrading from version 1.x, a migration notice should appear on the top of your admin which should help you migrate your content into the new system.

 == Changelog ==

+= 2.18 =
+* New: Shortcode Mapping with so far 435 mapped shortcodes from 144 plugins
+* Enhanced: In line with WordPress 4.6 updates, we're now using the same system font stack as WordPress to make loading faster.
+* Enhanced: Now hides PBS' widget & sidebar shortcodes from the shortcode picker list.
+* Enhanced: Added a delay before rendering shortcodes to prevent early renders that miss attribute changes.
+* Enhanced: Added a label on a map element's toolbar.
+* Fixed: Deleting an element now updates the inspector properly and doesn't leave the old inspector contents behind.
+* Fixed: Deleting an element inside the row now if it's the only element now selects the blank content of the row.
+* Fixed: Shortcodes during the render stage will no longer shrink with their faded contents overlapping other content.
+* Fixed: Saving error that happens sometimes when the Google Map script was not loaded.
+* Fixed: Tabs element was disabled in the lite version (sorry!!)
+* Fixed: Dragging the map height overlay button resulted in the body tag getting unwanted styles.
+* Fixed: Hitting the delete key while an input is focused in the inspector deletes the entire element.

 = 2.17 =
 * New: Tabs element with more options (premium only - more styling options coming soon)